gjbex/Workflows-for-HPC/source-code/nextflow/README.md

 ## What is it?

-1. `simple-chains`: simple example of a workflow with three processes, each processing the output of the previous one.
+1. `simple-chain`: simple example of a workflow with three processes, each processing the output of the previous one.
 One process also requires a conda environment.